Posse comitatus: United Kingdom

+Middle Ages

+The posse comitatus as an English jurisprudentially defined doctrine dates back to 9th-century England and the campaigns of Alfred the Great, and before in ancient custom and law of locally martialed forces, simultaneous thereafter with the officiation of sheriff nomination to keep the regnant peace (known as "the Queen/king's peace").

 English Civil War

-In 1642, during the early stages of the English Civil War, local forces were employed everywhere and by all sides.
+In 1642, during the early stages of the English Civil War, local forces were employed everywhere and by both sides.
 The powers responsible produced valid written authority, inducing the locals to assemble.
 The two most common authorities used were the Militia Ordinance on the side of the Parliamentarians and that of the king, the old-fashioned Commissions of Array.
 But the Royalist leader in Cornwall, Sir Ralph Hopton, indicted the enemy before the grand jury of the county as disturbers of the peace, and had the posse comitatus called out to expel them.

 In law

 The powers of sheriffs in England and Wales for posse comitatus were codified by section 8 of the Sheriffs Act 1887, the first subsection of which stated that:

 This permitted the sheriff of each county to call every civilian to his assistance to catch a person who had committed a felony – that is, a serious crime.
 It provided for fines for those who did not comply.
 The provisions for posse comitatus were repealed by the Criminal Law Act 1967.
 The second subsection provided for the sheriff to take "the power of the county" if he faced resistance while executing a writ, and provided for the arrest of resisters.
 This subsection is still in force.
 This power can be used during the execution of a writ of seizure and sale to satisfy a debt; it allows a sheriff to call upon the police while seizing the property.